thelinuxkid/python-protolite/README.rst

 You can also make changes to the ``benchmark/messages.proto`` file to create your own tests.
 You'll need to re-compile the ``messages.py`` and ``messages_pb2.py`` files in the ``benchmark`` directory afterwards by running the ``make`` command inside the same directory.
-Of course you will need protoc_ to compiler Google's version.
+Of course, you will need protoc_ to compile Google's version.

 description